 Action Bomb: A Broken Steel endgame perk, Nuclear Anomaly, turns you into one, sort of.
 When you get down to very low health, you cause a nuclear explosion, obliterating nearby enemies and healing yourself.

-Affably Evil: US President Eden is quite charismatic, polite, and has a very calming, gentle voice (read: Malcolm McDowell).
+US President (and head of the Enclave) John Henry Eden is quite charismatic, polite, and has a very calming, gentle voice (by Malcolm McDowell).
 He's also a genocidal supercomputer.

 Always Save the Girl: During "Escape!", the Lone Wanderer has several chances to do this with Amata.
 They can refuse the pistol she offers so that she can use it to protect herself, tell her father that if he lays a hand on her again, he will regret it, kill guards who attempt to attack her in the Vault Entrance, and finally offer to take her with you into the Wasteland.